Ugyuu/BLCMods/Borderlands 2 mods/Ugyuu/Battleborn Gear/README.md

 This is a collection of gear representing some Battleborn characters.

-Note: These weapons are more powerful than your usual gun, but attempts have been made to balance them.
-Despite that, use these at your own risk if you don't like 'strong' guns.
+Note: These are OP and ported over quite poorly Despite that, use these at your own risk if you don't like 'strong' guns.

-This gear is made to replicate the character's skills / weapons in some way, put into a single piece of gear made for them.

-Melee characters not included.
+Melee characters excluded for obvious reasons

 Beatrix -> DONE
 Caldarius -> DONE